Table of Contents

-Just like canine bloat, a dog with early stages of pancreatitis may try to lengthen their abdominal muscles in order to take pressure off of their stomach through stretching.
-The symptoms for the two are very similar and can be confused, which is why it's so important to get your dog to a vet if they appear to show any such signs.
+The symptoms for the two are very similar and can be confusing, which is why it's so important to get your dog to a vet if they appear to show any such signs.

-If your pet appears to be feverish, hunched over when standing, or weak, along with the similar distended belly that is accompanied by bloat, pancreatitis is always a possibility and an immediate vet appointment is needed.
+If your pet appears to be feverish, hunched over when standing, or weak, along with a similar distended belly accompanied by bloat, pancreatitis is always possible, and an immediate vet appointment is needed.

-You’ll see more dogs doing this in summer time when the weather gets warmer – they'll be digging holes and setting their bellies inside while they lie in a “sploot” position to get some cooling on their bottom area.
+You’ll see more dogs doing this in the summertime when the weather gets warmer – they'll be digging holes and setting their bellies inside while they lie in a “sploot” position to get some cooling on their bottom area.